SoluCX Widget

 In inline mode, the widget is displayed directly within the existing layout.

-• modal: Displays the widget as a modal centered on the page.
+• modal: Displays the widget as a centered modal on the page.

 In modal mode, the widget is displayed as a centered modal window on the page.